Biomaker/2018-opensourcebioreactor/photometer/README.md

 ### First results

 **20.09.2018**<br>
-We finished a first prototype of the flow-through photometer and tested it with an E. coli cultures ([Jupyter Notebook with data analysis](https://github.com/BioMakers/2018-opensourcebioreactor/blob/master/photometer/photometer_data.ipynb)).
+I finished a first prototype of the flow-through photometer and tested it with an E. coli cultures ([Jupyter Notebook with data analysis](https://github.com/BioMakers/2018-opensourcebioreactor/blob/master/photometer/photometer_data.ipynb)).
 <br>Conclusion: Culture density can be measured but the precision has to be improved with further tests and setting of the potentiometer.

 **17.10.2018**<br>
-After a second completely failed test (pump stopped ca. 1 h after it was started) we performed a third run which was finally successful.
-We cultured *Pseudomonas syringae* (a plant pathogen, Alex's favorite bug) in a 300 ml flask and measured the OD with the photometer.
+After a second completely failed test (pump stopped ca. 1 h after it was started) I performed a third run which was finally successful.
+I cultured *Pseudomonas syringae* (a plant pathogen, Alex's favorite bug) in a 300 ml flask and measured the OD with the photometer.
 Here are the results:
 <p align="center">
 <img src="https://raw.githubusercontent.com/BioMakers/2018-opensourcebioreactor/master/photometer/pst_181017.png" width=400px></p>